 When America joined the First World War in 1917, Henry Lewis Hulbert, was 50 years old and too old for active service.
 However, due to his experience and fitness, Senior Officers campaigned for him to join the American Expeditionary Force.
 Henry Lewis Hulbert performed at least three acts of heroism during his short service in France.
 He was eventually killed at Belleau Wood on the 4th October 1918, leading the 5th US Marine Corp.
 Henry Lewis Hulbert, was awarded the Distinguished Service Cross, the first United States Marine to do so.
 He is one on America's most decorated soldiers, and he came from Hull.During the American - Samoa War of 1889, Henry Lewis Hulbert was awarded the 'Medal of Honor', while valiantly protecting a wounded officer in a rearguard action.
 It was America's highest decoration for bravery and he was promoted.
 Henry Lewis Hulbert's extraordinary story is told in the following link.

 There were also many German born men, from Hull, who fought for Britain during the First World war.
 Max Schultz for example, was a German, who spied for Britain and lived in Coltman Street.
 Harry Weston, born in Germany in 1885, was a former Hull Policeman.
 His father was Irish and his mother German and they lived at 1 Anne's Place, Oxford Street, Hull.
-Pte, Harry Weston was killed with the 12th East Yorkshires at Ypres, on 13th November 1916.
+Private, Harry Weston was killed with the 12th East Yorkshires at Ypres, on 13th November 1916.
 Similarly, Fred and William Grahn, from Wellsted Street, both died fighting for Britain in the War.
 While they were both born in Yorkshire, they came from a German family.
+Similarly, John Richard Raettig was killed in Belgium in 1916 and his brother, Ralph Arthur Raettig died at sea in 1917.
+They were the sons of Karl Raettig, born in Wittenberg Gemany, and a naturalised British citizen, who lived at 58 Del La Pole Avenue.
 Samuel Vromans, who worked as a German Interpreter, died of influenza, on the 16th October 1918.
 Lieutenant, Robert Max Skelsey, RFA, was killed at Arras in March 1918.
 He was born in Germany and educated at Hymer's College in Hull.

 Private Edward John GOHL 11/489. was born in August 1889.
 He was the second of ten children to Julius and Susannah Gohl of 49 Waverley Street, Hull.
 His father Julius Grohl was born in Germany and emigrated to become a well known confectioner in Hull and Withernsea.
 His shop was located at 6 George Street Hull.
 A Shop Assistant by trade, Edward Gohl enlisted at City Hall on 8th September 1914, aged 25.
 Four days later he was promoted to Corporal and remained so throughout training and the posting to Egypt, on the 11th December 1915, to defend the Suez Canal.
 He arrived in France on 7th March 1916.
 The East Yorkshire were then transported to the village of Serre, to prepare for 'The Big Push'.
 In June 1916, Edward was promoted again, this time to acting Sergeant.
 After eight months of landing on French soil, Edward was killed in action on 23rd December 1916.
 His body was never recovered and he is commemorated on the Thiepval Memorial to the missing on the Somme.
 He was only 27 years old.
 Edwards siblings also served.
 His brothers were Charles Gohl, RASC, who served in France 1917-18; Harry Gohl, RE's, France 1915-18; Richard Gohl who joined the Navy c 1917 and his sister Louisa Gohl who was VAD Nurse in France in 1916.
 (For more information on the Gohl family, please see the family link, kindly forwarded to me by Brian Gohl. (www.gohlfamily.org)